 As I grew up to become an outdoor guide and of late, a blacksmith, the role of knives in my life evolved through many stages.
 Today I carry one on a lanyard attached to my hiking backpack.

 When you’re looking for the best camping knife you’ll find no end of varieties and marketing language.
 Once you understand how they’re made, which features make sense, and how to “cut” through the hype and find a truly great knife you’ll have a keeper.
 Let’s dig in!

-So what is the best camping and survival knife?
+So what is the best knife for camping and hiking?

-Quick Answer: The 7 Best Camping and Survival Knives
+Quick Answer: The 7 Best Camping & Hiking Knives